BRaVa-genetics/universal-saige/README.md

 > - placeholder for step 1
 > - placeholder for step 2
 >
-> You'll need to replace filepaths, column names etc with the corresponding column names in your data.
+> You'll need to replace filepaths, column names etc in the commands with the corresponding column names in your data.
 Portions of the commands to be changed are placed in square brackets [like this].

+> **Note**
+> An example walking through a single trait and chromosome 11 for all three steps is [here](https://github.com/BRaVa-genetics/universal-saige/tree/main/walkthrough)

 ## Overview